underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-SERVER.md

 ```

 - Each service is supervised independently and owns its own monitor and reconnector.
-- `cyberia-server` dials `engine-cyberia` gRPC at boot; on dial or load failure it retries over the REST boot fallback (`--data-server-url`, `/api/cyberia-instance/boot/*`) and exits only when both transports fail rather than fabricate a world.
+- `cyberia-server` dials the Data Server gRPC at boot; on dial or load failure it retries over the REST boot fallback (`--data-server-url`, `/api/cyberia-instance/boot/*`) and exits only when both transports fail rather than fabricate a world.
 - On reconnect, world configuration is reloaded via `GetFullInstance(instanceCode)`.
 - If any one of the three services is unhealthy, the game moves to standby until all three recover.